rescript-lang/bucklescript.github.io/docs/boolean.md

 [@bs.val] external isStudent : string => bool = "isStudent";
 ```

-_`bs.val` is a frequent annotation for binding to values.
+_`bs.val` is a frequent annotation for modeling values.
 It'll be introduced in the next section._

 You don't have to use `string -> Js.boolean` and then do an explicit conversion though `Js.to_bool` yourself!